MdHadid/zBoomMusic-WPTheme/README.md

-It is musical , band, song related WordPress Theme.
-Powered by MhrThemes.
+It is a musical, band, song related WordPress Theme.
+Powered by MhrTheme.